 To make homemade pimento cheese, use a handheld mixer to cream the cream cheese in a bowl until it’s smooth.

 Stir in the remaining ingredients.
 Cover and let chill for at least 30 minutes.
 Then serve!
 You can keep it in an airtight container in the fridge for about a week or so.

 So what do you serve this cheesy deliciousness with?
-You can spread it on crackers.
+You can spread it on crackers or as a dip for crudités.
 You can use it to make an epic grilled cheese.
 I like to let it sit out for about 20 minutes or so, so that it softens a bit.
-That way it makes the perfect creamy dip to scoop up with potato chips.
 Whichever way you choose to eat it, trust me, you’re going be a Pimento Cheese fan for life.

 Looking for more Southern Recipes to try?
 Check these out!